mulby/edx-documentation/en_us/course_authors/source/building_course/provide_overview.rst

 Specify Prerequisite Courses
 ===================================

-You can require students to take a particular edX course before they enroll in your course.
-Students can see information about course prerequisites on the course About page.
+You can require that your students pass a particular edX course before they enroll in your course.
+Students see information about course prerequisites on the course About page.

 .. (screen shot)